rrangaiya/opti-ci-cd/README.md

 The pipelines are ideal for projects using a trunk based branching strategy, however the triggers can be tweaked to work with other branching models.

+There are 2 pipelines, `Integration` and `Release`, which allows for concurrent development of consecutive releases workflows.

 ## Continuous Integration

 The `Integration` pipeline supports direct deploy to the Integration environment using the Deployment API code package approach.
 This is the recommended approach to deploying to Integration.